-Capture effect, and SIC explored in \cite{8385552} build robust LoRa based system against collision to support channel sensing enable to solve this issue due to GW wide coverage area.
-In this context, the SIC uses the sum of received signals to identify simultaneous transmission successfully.
-At the same time, capture effect allows demodulating at least one signal in the presence of multiple colliding signals successfully.
-Both methods are used to improve the overall throughput of LoRa-based systems, although good results were obtained when the power difference of the received signals exceeded some threshold.
-Moreover, the LoRa-based system capacity limit was studied by analyzing the results of packet reception rate in function of the network size.
-A commercialized LoRa chip was employed to precess collision, which makes the proposed solution \cite{8904258} more realistic and suitable for implementation in an already existing network to enhance spectral efficiency.
-The enhanced LoRa-Like receivers estimate the time shift between them from two received signals to enable processing the unsynchronized collided signals using their Fast Fourier transform (FFT) representations.
-Simulation results and the mathematical expressions provided in this work showed that the frame preamble could be used to identify the value of desynchronization between the two received LoRa signals.
+The capture effect and SIC explored in \cite{8385552} to build a robust LoRa-based system against collision to support channel sensing unable to solve this issue due to the wide coverage area of the GW.
+In this context, the SIC uses the sum of received signals to identify simultaneous TX successfully.
+At the same time, the capture effect allows for successfully demodulating at least one signal in the presence of multiple colliding signals.
+Both methods improve the overall throughput of LoRa-based systems, although good results were obtained when the power difference of the received signals exceeded a certain threshold.
+Moreover, the LoRa-based system capacity limit was studied by analyzing the results of the packet reception rate as a function of the network size.
+A commercialized LoRa chip was employed to process collision, making the proposed solution \cite{8904258} more realistic and suitable for implementation in an already existing network to enhance spectral efficiency.
+The enhanced LoRa-Like receivers estimate the time shift between them from two received signals to enable processing unsynchronized collided signals using fast Fourier transform (FFT) representations.
+The simulation results and the mathematical expressions provided in this work showed that the frame preamble could be used to identify the value of desynchronization between the two received LoRa signals.